Back to Blog

 Common Questions

 Does clustering work with emergency calls?
 Yes.
 When a priority call comes in, the algorithm rescores the day.
 It finds the nearest available tech and adjusts other appointments to minimize disruption.
+Non-emergency appointments may shift slightly to accommodate.

 What about customer preferences?
 Customer availability always wins.
 Clustering suggests optimal times within their available windows.
 If a customer can only do Tuesday at 2pm, that is the slot regardless of efficiency.